My design recources

 The best Skillshare lettering classes:

-Recently I discovered CreativeLive where I found this great class:
+Recently I discovered CreativeLive where I found 2 great classes for every artist:

 I would also recommend CreativeLive for art classes, especially for photography!